 Another approach that you might find helpful is to determine what you are passionate about through two binary routes.
 First, you will obviously be passionate about the things you love, so talk about those.
 Is The Simpsons your favorite TV show?
-Then you can inform us on the people and vision of the team behind this highly popular and long-running TV show.
-Do you feel that Big Brothers Big Sisters is a vital organization in the way it helps kids?
-Then persuade us to volunteer there.
-Conversely, you can also be passionate about things you don't love (i.e., hate).
-Does it really annoy you when people don't use their turn signals?
-Then persuade us to always use them.
-Do you want to scream when you hear a cell phone go off at the movies?
-Then persuade us that cell phones should be banned in theaters.
+Then you can inform the listeners about the people and vision of the team behind this highly popular and long-running TV show.
+Do you feel that Big Brothers Big Sisters is a vital organization in the way it helps young people?
+Then persuade the audience to volunteer there.
+Conversely, you can also be passionate about things you don't love?.
+Does it really annoy you when people don't use their turn signals or don't know how to merge onto the highway?
+You could give a speech about safe driving.